 SSL pinning is partly related to establishing a protective layer and partly to the mis-issuance of the SSL certificates, which will put the data on the website and the customer’s information at risk of access.

 Websites and platforms enabled with SSL pinning have a repository of stored certificates.
-They do not rely on certificate stores to establish security of the same.
+They do not rely on certificate stores to establish the security of the same.
 With this, the users can create and save a list of trusted SSL certificate issuers to the application or website.

 Consider it as an identification card.
 The websites and applications that have this sort of ID are safe and will protect their user’s information.
 Imagine an application without an SSL certificate.